Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 How do you use this for your business?

-Add the site to your content marketing strategy and publish content on the platform regularly, along with other channels, to grow your online visibility and attract your marketplace.
+Add the platform to your post-publication pipeline for your primary content channel, and publish content to Medium regularly, alongside other relevant channels, to amplify content, grow your online visibility and attract your marketplace.